-Polovant Local Dian Impact of Recommended

-Assessment Relevant Local Plan policies on mitigation or

-Criteria policies and health and enhancement

-discussion wellbeing actions

-Lower levels of car use will wenbeing actions

-help to reduce air pollution

-and encourage active

-methods of travel such as

-walking and cycling, which

-will have a positive impact

-on resident's health.

-Does the proposal Several policies within the H+ Council to ensure that all planning

-allow people with mobility problems or a Local Plan emphasise the need for developments to be applications meet

-disability to access accessible to all, particularly appropriate standards

-buildings and places? residents with a disability of accessibility.

-and older residents with ,

-mobility issues.

-The Local Character and

-Design Quality policy 28

-seeks to ensure the public realm is well-designed, safe,

-accessible and inclusive, and

-that new developments

-achieve the highest

-standards of accessible and

-inclusive design.

-The Social and Community

-Infrastructure policy 49

-supports proposals for new

-and extended facilities that

-is of a high quality and

-inclusive design providing access for all.

-These policies will be

-beneficial to the health and

-wellbeing of residents with

-6 Crimo roduction mobility issues.

-Does the proposal and community safety The Urban Design study H+ Council to ensure that

-incorporate elements requires developments planning applications

-to help design out minimise opportunities for incorporate elements

-crime? crime and anti-social to help design out

-behaviour.
-The promotion of crime.

-community safety has a

-positive impact on the health
+Assessment Criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions to adopt London Plan vehicle and cycle parking standards.
+The Living Locally policy 1 aims to naturally reduce car use by concentrating local services within walking or cycling distance from home.
+Development proposals should contribute to increasing accessibility of these centres by foot, bike, and public transport, thus reducing dependency on car use.
+Lower levels of car use will help to reduce air pollution and encourage active methods of travel such as walking and cycling, which will have a positive impact on resident's health.
+Does the proposal allow people with mobility problems or a disability to access buildings and places?
+Several policies within the Local Plan emphasise the need for developments to be accessible to all, particularly residents with a disability and older residents with mobility issues.
+The Living Locally policy 1 recognises that not everyone can engage with walking and cycling to the same ability and specific considerations are needed to encourage as much walking and cycling as possible such as benches for rest along walking routes and cycle lanes wide enough for specialist bikes.
+The Local Character and Design Quality policy 28 seeks to ensure the public H+ Council to ensure that all planning applications meet appropriate standards of accessibility.

+Assessment Criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions realm is well-designed, safe, accessible and inclusive, and that new developments achieve the highest standards of accessible and inclusive design.
+The Social and Community Infrastructure policy 49 supports proposals for new and extended facilities that is of a high quality and inclusive design providing access for all.
+These policies will be beneficial to the health and wellbeing of residents with mobility issues.
+6. Crime reduction and community safety Does the proposal incorporate elements to help design out crime?
+The Local Character and Design Quality policy 28 seeks to minimise opportunities for crime and anti-social behaviour through the use of natural surveillance and good orientation of buildings, as well as uses.
+Policy 19 Managing Impacts encourages considering ways to manage impacts of evening and food and drink uses, and Policy 43 Floodlighting and other external artificial lighting to recognise the benefits of floodlighting for safety of movement.
+H+ Council to ensure that planning applications incorporate elements to help design out crime.
+Policy 51 Health and Wellbeing requires an Inclusive Design Statement as part of the Design and Access Statement, and links